mingyuea/react_recipe_list/README.md

 This is  a recipe list written in React.

-It isn't yet stylized with CSS.
-The root parent component is ListContainer, and has two stateless child components for adding/editing recipes and displaying the existing recipes.
+The root parent component is <ListContainer />, which has two stateless child components for adding/editing recipes, the <ChangeForm /> component, and displaying the existing recipes, the <TableList /> component.

 The final build can be found in the dist folder, which was bundled with Webpack.